extratone/bilge/redirection.md

 - [**/telegram**](https://davidblue.wtf/telegram), Redirects to the *Extratone* Telegram channel.
 - [**/telegraph**](https://davidblue.wtf/telegraph), Redirects to the WTF index page for my posts on Telegra.ph.
 - [**/terminology**](https://davidblue.wtf/terminology), Redirects to the WTF copy of my Terminology Dictionary App Store Review.
+- [**/terms**](https://davidblue.wtf/terms), Redirects to a GitHub Gist containing the Privacy Policy and Working Terms of Service for All Extratone Media Properties.
 - [**/thingschrome**](https://davidblue.wtf/thingschrome), Redirects to the WTF documentation page for my Things Chrome Theme.
 - [**/thingsnoir**](https://davidblue.wtf/thingsnoir), Redirects to the installation URL for my Things Dark Noir theme.
 - [**/thingsupdate**](https://davidblue.wtf/thingsupdate), Redirects to the WTF documentation page for my Things Update Drafts action.